▪ Oct. 21, 2017—Sasquatch Scurry 5K run/walk and kids’ run, Kaweah Oaks Preserve, Exeter

 ▪ April 21, 2018—McKenzie Preserve Half Marathon, 10K, 5K and kids’ fun run, Auberry Road between Friant and Prather

 Events benefit the Sierra Foothill Conservancy, a 501(c)3 non-profit land trust.
 For more information, visit San Joaquin Running.

 ▪ May 5, 2018—Inaugural Ripon Run Half Marathon, Quarter Marathon & 5K, Ripon

 This race was formerly called Rina’s Run.
 Let’s hope it’s more organized than its predecessor races have been.
 Events benefit Ripon High School healthy activities and projects and the Moves training teams.
 Register online at It’s Your Race

 RACE DIRECTORS: Feel free to send us race announcements or race entry forms to post on our website.
 If possible, please send them as PDF (Adobe Acrobat) documents.
-Otherwise we’ll have to convert them to make them accessible to all of our website’s visitors.
 Just email them to firstname.lastname@example.org.
 CVRunning.com (Central Valley Running) reserves the right to edit race descriptions or reject materials it deems inappropriate.